Harescombe

 Harescombe is a small village in Gloucestershire, England.
 It is situated 5 mi south of Gloucester.
+The village rests at the foot of the well-known range of the Cotswolds called the Haresfield Beacon and Broadbarrow Green.

+Etymology

+In the Domesday book, it was listed as Hersecome meaning "Hersa's" (a name) + "valley" (from the Celtic term "cwm").

-It is thought the name of the village is derived from a combination of the Celtic term "cwm" (valley) and the Saxon term "here" (army), thus the full meaning of "Harescombe" would be "the Army's Valley".
+It was once thought that the first part of the name derived from Saxon term "here" (army), thus the full meaning of "Harescombe", giving the place the meaning, "the Army's Valley".

+History

-The community is indeed in a valley as it rests at the foot of the well-known range of the Cotswolds called the Haresfield Beacon and Broadbarrow Green, which were sites of ancient British and Roman encampments.
+Haresfield Beacon and Broadbarrow Green were sites of ancient British and Roman encampments.
 These encampments were a part of a chain of fortresses expressly mentioned by Tacitus as having been raised by Ostorius Scapula between the Severn and Avon Rivers: old British works adapted by the Romans to their own requirements.